goauthentik/authentik/website/blog/2024-1-18-while-youre-busy-fixing-vulnerabilities/item.md

 ### Designate ownership

-If you’re a small company and don’t have dedicated security professionals to “own” your apps’ and services’ security, share the responsibilities.
+If you’re a small company and don’t have dedicated security professionals to “own” the security of your apps and services, share the responsibilities.
 For example, one team member owns one application hosted on these five servers, and is responsible for them:

 -   They perform the routine hygiene checks (like access reviews)
 -   They also have the context necessary in the event of a critical vulnerability or even an outage (beyond security, you don’t want people having to run around trying to figure out who does what or how to fix things in an emergency)
+-   They're responsible for writing the runbook and updating its procedures after an outage or vulnerability has been identified and managed

 ## PS: Plugging vulnerabilities—should you bother?